Trivaxy/VerifexPad/backend/reference.md

 # Welcome to Verifex

-Verifex is a programming language that makes your compiler work for you, preventing bugs before they happen and giving you confidence in your code.
-This guide will walk you through the key features of Verifex with examples you can try in VerifexPad.
+Verifex is a programming language and research project designed to give you confidence in your code.
+This is part of a graduation project, and as such, Verifex at the moment is only an MVP of a language that can be taken much farther.

+If you're interested in trying it out, head over to https://try.verifex.xyz/

 ## Variables and Types

-In Verifex, variables are immutable (unchangeable) by default, making your code safer and easier to understand.
+In Verifex, variables are immutable (unchangeable) by default.
+Types are optional and are inferred.

 ```rust
 // Immutable variables with 'let'